allen30331/laughbox/README.md

 <h1>Laugh Box</h1>

-<a href="https://laughbox.herokuapp.com/">Laugh Box</a> is a an app that allows users to create and share nuggets of laughter.
+<a href="https://laughbox.herokuapp.com/" target="_blank">Laugh Box</a> is a an app that allows users to create and share nuggets of laughter.
 <img src="public/screen-shots.png">